 FHA also has partnered with the local public library system to integrate summer learning opportunities and enrichment programs into public housing sites.

-Community Lead: Fabiola Gonzalez
+For more information, contact Community Lead: Fabiola Gonzalez